dvanmosselbeen/dvm-docs/Programming/Javascript/javascript.md

     hello_world()

-That just output \'Hello, world\'.
-It\'s just a minimalistic piece of code to make a function.
+That just output `Hello, world`.
+It's just a minimalistic piece of code to make a function.

 We can create a function that require an argument, so that there will be